 drug rationalization that justified whatever a university licensing operation might then do with its patents–license, litigate, letharge.

-Thus, university patent policies focused on managing “commercial” involvement took an interest in inventions made with federal funds only when those inventions might prove immediately valuable to a commercial licensing program–typically when there was a company ready to take a monopoly license (which the government might not grant) or there were multiple companies that would pay for a non-exclusive license (which the government would waste with a royalty-free non-exclusive license).
-Otherwise, the government’s patenting or not patenting did not much matter, because from a university patent policy perspective, that activity was “defensive” in nature, “in the public interest,” “ethical” (after the mindset of the medical faculty), and opposed to the creation of monopolies, government favorites, and unfair competitive advantages for further federal funding.
+Thus, university patent policies focused on managing “commercial” involvement took an interest in inventions made with federal funds only when those inventions might prove immediately valuable to a commercial licensing program–typically when there was a company ready to take a monopoly license (which the government, if it were the holder of the patent, might not grant) or there were multiple companies that would pay for a non-exclusive license (on which the government would waste opportunity with a royalty-free non-exclusive license).
+Otherwise, the government’s patenting or not patenting did not much matter because from a university patent policy perspective that activity was “defensive” in nature, “in the public interest,” “ethical” (after the mindset of the medical faculty), and opposed to the creation of monopolies, government favorites, and unfair competitive advantages for further federal funding.

 It was clear from the start that university administrators were uncomfortable with two patent policies, one for defensive “public interest” management that separated university-owned patents from those that might be “commercialized” by an external agent such as Research Corporation or an affiliated research foundation.
 There must, according to the policy pundits of the time, be a uniform university patent policy.
 What’s odd about that claim, however, is that the policy that was brought forward to a position of dominance was that of “commercialization”–but now placed squarely within university administration and not with an external, selective agent.
 Instead of a determination of what inventions were well suited to a “commercial” interest, selecting those few and leaving the rest for defensive purposes, mostly through dedication to the public domain via the university or the federal government (in the case of federally funded inventions), the new policies claimed that all inventions should be considered for “commercialization.”